espressif/esp-idf/examples/custom_bootloader/bootloader_extra_dir/README.md

 ## Organization of this example

-This project contains an application, in the `main` directory that represents an application.
-It also contains a `bootloader_components` that contains a component compiled and linked with the bootloader.
+This project contains a `main` directory that represents an application.
+It also has a `bootloader_components` directory that contains a component that will be compiled and linked with the bootloader.
 This `bootloader_components` can contain several components, each of them would be in a different directory.

 The directory `extra_bootloader_components/extra_component/` contains a component that is meant to be included in the bootloader build.
-To do so, the variable `BOOTLOADER_EXTRA_COMPONENT_DIRS` is set from the `CMakeLists.txt` file.
+To do so, the CMake property `BOOTLOADER_EXTRA_COMPONENT_DIRS` is set from the `CMakeLists.txt` file.

 Below is a short explanation of files in the project folder.

 ```
-├── CMakeLists.txt             Defines the `BOOTLOADER_EXTRA_COMPONENT_DIRS` variable
+├── CMakeLists.txt             Defines the `BOOTLOADER_EXTRA_COMPONENT_DIRS` property
 ├── main
 │   ├── CMakeLists.txt
 │   └── main.c                 User application